jackyzha0/quartz/content/Public Journal.md

 * Many days worth of changes reported on this entry.
 * Started looking at modal editors more seriously.
 I intend to slowly learn Vim key bindings.
 	* I have been reading and watching videos about [Vim](https://www.vim.org/), [NeoVim](https://neovim.io/), [Emacs](https://www.gnu.org/software/emacs/), and [Helix](https://github.com/helix-editor/helix).

+**Blog**
+* Testing [Zola Tale](https://github.com/semanticdata/zola-tale) as possible replacement for the blog.
+It emphasises the writing, only providing an About page for the curious.
+This has become a more popular idea in my mind.
+In the past, I have tried to merge my Blog and my digital garden without success.
+I'm leaning on that.
+Only articles and an 'About' page will be enough to accomplish the goal I have with the blog.
+On the other hand, this encourages more people to visit my digital garden, as I plan to write about it on the blog.

 **GitHub**
 * Many changes made to the [Obsidian Starter Vault](https://github.com/semanticdata/obsidian-starter-vault).
 Added two new plugins, and updated the README.